lakshmichandrika/tokyo-olympic-azure-data-engineering-project/README.md

    • Upload the Tokyo Olympics dataset from kaggle to GitHub.

    • Within the studio, initialize a new data integration pipeline.
-Now use the task Copy Data to move data efficiently between various supported sources and destinations.
+Now use the Copy Data activity to move data efficiently between various supported sources and destinations.

    • Configuring the Data Source with HTTP template as we are using http request to get the data from GitHub repo.